- Search The Registry

 - About Us

 Dr. Maurice Rabb Jr.

-The only child of an anesthesiologist and math teacher, Rabb was from Shelbyville, Kentucky.
-At the age of 16, he graduated from Central Colored High School and went to the University of Indiana because the University of Louisville was still segregated.
-After the University of Louisville desegregated, Rabb came home as one of the first Blacks admitted into the school's College of Arts and Sciences.
-He earned both a B.S. in 1954 and an M.D. in 1958 from the University of Louisville.
+The only child of an anesthesiologist and math teacher, Rabb, was from Shelbyville, Kentucky.
+At 16, he graduated from Central Colored High School and went to the University of Indiana because the University of Louisville was still segregated.
+After the University of Louisville desegregated, Rabb came home as one of the first blacks admitted into the College of Arts and Sciences.
+He earned a B.S. in 1954 and an M.D. in 1958 from the University of Louisville.
 He also studied ophthalmology at New York University.

 He was also a highly-regarded professor, tenured since 1977, at the University of Illinois at Chicago.
 Dr. Rabb was the first African American ophthalmology resident at the University of Illinois Hospital and the first Black president of Mercy Hospital's medical staff.
 He initially dreamed of becoming a photographer.
 But when he realized a career in the arts might not afford him the lifestyle he was accustomed to, he chose the profession his parents wanted him to pursue without compromising his appreciation for all things visual.
-"He was going through film like it was water.
-A friend of his said, 'Man, you better go to medical school.'
-So he ended up picking ophthalmology because it was related to some of his interests," said Dr. Rabb's wife, art consultant Madeline Murphy Rabb.
+"He was going through the film like it was water.
+A friend said, 'Man, you better attend medical school.'
+So he picked ophthalmology because it was related to some of his interests," said Dr. Rabb's wife, art consultant Madeline Murphy Rabb.
 The couple had two sons, Maurice Rabb III and Christopher Rabb.